paulomenon/paulomenon.github.io/_posts/2024-10-24-install-mutiple-jdk.markdown

  </div>
 </div>

-Don't forget to change the JDK number at the end to the one you want.
+# Install JAVA

-Then you will install JDK by doing this command here:
+Then, install the JDK by running this command:

 <div class="code-snippet">
   <div class="highlight">